 -Hold a Master of Science in Nursing (MSN) degree

--Have at least one year of work experience in a psychiatric or mental health setting
+-Have at least one year of work experience as a registered nurse with a Master of Science in Nursing

 If you pursue the PMHNP certificate as a full-time student, you can complete the program in as little as one year.
 If you earn the degree while continuing to work, you can finish in as few as two years.
 Whichever option you choose, you’ll have more control over your schedule thanks to the flexibility of classes that are mainly delivered online.